General Information About Wheaton Sanitary District

 The District is governed by a three-member Board of Trustees appointed by the DuPage County Board Chairman.
 The Board meets once a month, generally on the second Wednesday of each month, in the District's administration building located at the wastewater treatment plant.
 Board meetings are open to the public.

 Although it has the authority, the District does not levy taxes.
 Most of the revenue for operations is generated from user charges, based on water consumption.
 The balance of revenue comes from connection permit fees, septage disposal, leachate disposal, and chemical toilet disposal.

-To reduce the potential of oil being dumped into the sanitary sewer system, the District provides disposal for used motor oil and oil filters every Saturday from 10 AM until noon at no charge.
+To reduce the potential of oil being dumped into the sanitary sewer system, the District provides disposal for used motor oil, oil filters and cooking oil. every Saturday from 10 AM until noon at no charge.